smart-data-models/dataModel.MachineLearning/MLProcessing/doc/spec.md

 ## List of properties

 <sup><sub>[*] If there is not a type in an attribute is because it could have several types or different formats/patterns</sub></sup>
+- `alternateName[string]`: An alternative name for this item  - `connectionParameters[object]`: Parameters for running the connection with the system  	- `port`:
+	- `server`:
-- `alternateName[string]`: An alternative name for this item  - `connectionParameters[object]`: Parameters for running the connection with the system  - `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated[string]`: Entity creation timestamp.
-This will usually be allocated by the storage platform.  - `dateModified[string]`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description[string]`: A description of this item  - `dueDate[string]`: Expected data / time for running the processing (for later versions, to allow planned processings)  - `id[*]`: Unique identifier of the entity  - `name[string]`: The name of this item.  - `objective[string]`: Objective of the processing  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `refMLModel[*]`: Relationship targeting the Machine Learning model to use for the processing  - `refSubscriptionQuery[*]`: Relationship targeting the subscription query to use by the Machine Learning model.  - `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type[string]`: NGSI entity type.
+- `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity  - `dateCreated[date-time]`: Entity creation timestamp.
+This will usually be allocated by the storage platform  - `dateModified[date-time]`: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform  - `description[string]`: A description of this item  - `dueDate[date-time]`: Expected data / time for running the processing (for later versions, to allow planned processings)  - `id[*]`: Unique identifier of the entity  - `name[string]`: The name of this item  - `objective[string]`: Objective of the processing  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `refMLModel[*]`: Relationship targeting the Machine Learning model to use for the processing  - `refSubscriptionQuery[*]`: Relationship targeting the subscription query to use by the Machine Learning model  - `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object  - `type[string]`: NGSI entity type.
 It has to be MLProcessing  <!-- /30-PropertiesList -->
 <!-- 35-RequiredProperties -->
 Required properties
 <!-- /35-RequiredProperties -->